-The master's degree in Counseling with a School Counseling concentration (48 credit hours) provides training to individuals seeking positions as school counselors in Pre-K to 12 grade school systems.
-The program is offered on the main campus, in Orlando, and Tampa, in an intensive weekend format.
-The School Counseling program curriculum is approved by the Florida Department of Education (DOE).
-Upon degree conferral, School Counseling graduates qualify for Florida certification in Guidance and Counseling.
+The master's degree in School Counseling (48 credit hours) provides training to individuals seeking positions as professional school counselors in Pre-K to 12 grade school systems.
+The program is offered on the main campus and in Jacksonville, Miami, Orlando, Palm Beach, Tampa, in a weekend format.
+The program is approved by the Florida Department of Education (DOE) and the National Council for Accreditation of Teacher Education (NCATE).
+All requirements for certification in Guidance and Counseling subject specialty will be fulfilled prior to degree conferral, including all curriculum and examination requirements.